aelkouhen/aelkouhen.github.io/_posts/data-redis/2023-05-19-data-redis-part-7.md

 ### 2 - Vector Embeddings Indexing

 Once you have created your embeddings, you need to store them in a Vector database.
-Multiple technologies allow storing vector embeddings, such as Pinecone, Milvus, Weaviate, Vespa, Chroma, Vald, Quadrant, etc. Redis can also be used as a vector database.
+Various technologies support the storage of vector embeddings, including Pinecone, Milvus, Weaviate, Vespa, Chroma, Vald, Quadrant, etc. Redis can also serve as a vector database.
 It manages vectors in an index data structure to enable intelligent similarity search that balances search speed and search quality.
 Redis supports two types of vector indexing:

 *   **FLAT**: A brute force approach that searches through all possible vectors.
 This indexing is simple and effective for small datasets or cases where interpretability is important;
 *   **Hierarchical Navigable Small Worlds (HNSW)**: An approximate search that yields faster results with lower accuracy.
 This is more suitable for complex tasks that require capturing intricate patterns and relationships, especially with large datasets.

-The choice between Flat and HNSW depends on the specific problem, your data characteristics, and your requirements.
+The choice between Flat and HNSW depends only on your usage, data characteristics, and requirements.

 Indexes only need to be created once and will automatically re-index as new hashes are stored in Redis.
 Both indexing methods have the same mandatory parameters: Type, Dimension, and Distance Metric.